Referendums

 Details of the current figure and further information can be found in the number of electors signatures required for petition [pdf] 12KB

-Number of electors signatures required for petition 2024 [HTML]
+Number of electors signatures required for an elected mayor 2025 [HTML]

 This Notice is published pursuant to the Local Authorities (Referendums) (Petitions and Directions) (England) Regulations 2000 as amended.